icesat2py/icepyx/doc/source/contributing/development_plan.rst

 =======================

 This page provides a high-level overview of focus areas for icepyx's ongoing and future development.
-This list is not exclusive or highly specific.
+This list is intentionally general and not exhaustive.
 Instead, specific development tasks and new functionality implementations are driven by individual developers/teams.

 Our ongoing efforts are tracked as issues on our GitHub `issue tracker <https://github.com/icesat2py/icepyx/issues>`_.